-Construction for a bridge at the York County and Cumberland County line is scheduled to start in July, according to the Pennsylvania Department of Transportation.
+Construction for a bridge at the York County and Cumberland County line is scheduled to start this month according to the Pennsylvania Department of Transportation.

 Crews also will replace a bridge that carries the road over a mill race in Lower Allen Township, officials said.